London's unluckiest homeowners

 The never-ending rise of house prices in London has ended for two of the capital’s prime property boroughs but areas with lower prices are still seeing healthy double-digit annual increases.

-New research from online estate agent eMoov.co.uk has dubbed the Royal Borough of Kensington & Chelsea and the borough of Hammersmith & Fulham as home to London’s unluckiest homeowners as both boroughs have seen a fall in house prices over the 12 months ending 1 June 2016.
+New research from online estate agent eMoov.co.uk the highest rated online agent offering expertise of the high-street. has dubbed the Royal Borough of Kensington & Chelsea and the borough of Hammersmith & Fulham as home to London’s unluckiest homeowners as both boroughs have seen a fall in house prices over the 12 months ending 1 June 2016.

 Hammersmith & Fulham suffered a 3% dip in house prices, equivalent to £24,407 as average prices fell to £746,570 from £770,977, still over £200,000 higher than the London average.